aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/problem-templates/hdb/aisg-context/guide-site/docs/setting-up/02-preface.md

 ## Guide's Problem Statement

-For this guide, we will work towards building a neural network that is able to classify handwritten digits, widely known as the MNIST use-case.
+For this guide, we will work towards building a model to that is able to predict the resale price of a HDB flat upon receipt of inputs (e.g. flat type,floor area sqm, area)..

-The model is then to be deployed through a REST API and used for batch inferencing as well.
+Here are some criterias that you should strive towards:

+- carry out all your EDA and early experimentation work within the Coder workspace.
+- create unit tests for your data processing steps
+- use Run:ai jobs to train your predictive model
+- log your experiments on MLflow
+- **build Docker images for serving the predictive model through a REST API server (FastAPI or alternative frameworks)**
+- document the aforementioned works within the repository

+The list above is not exhaustive but do whatever you can.
+More than the completion of this optional exercise, deeper understanding of the concepts would be of better use for the journey ahead.

-The raw dataset to be used is obtainable through a Google Cloud Storage bucket; instructions for downloading the data into your development environment are detailed under "Data Storage & Versioning" in their respective sections ([running locally][local-data], with [Docker][docker-data], etc.), to be referred to later on.
+The raw dataset to be used is obtainable from Singapore's open data portal; instructions for downloading the data into your development environment are detailed under "Data Storage & Versioning" in their respective sections ([running locally][local-data], with [Docker][docker-data], etc.), to be referred to later on.